rokath/tip/README.md

 ## 2. <a id='about-the-project'></a>About The Project

-* Usual compressors cannot succeed on small data, because they add a translation table into the data.
+* Usual compressors cannot succeed on very small buffers, because they add a translation table into the data.
 * **TiP** is an adaptable small buffer packer suitable for embedded devices.
 Like [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) it removes all zeroes from the data, but additionally tries data compression.
   * [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) adds 1 byte overhead per each starting 255 bytes.
   * The TiP worst-case overhead is 1 byte per each starting 7 bytes for uncompressable data, but the expected packed size is about 60% of the unpacked data.